Skip to content

 Within the data science project, you can add the following configuration options:

-Models: A list of models and model servers that your project uses.
-Models allow you to quickly serve a trained model for real-time inference.
-You can have multiple model servers per data science project.
-One model server can host multiple models.
+• Models: A list of models and model servers used within your project.
+Models enable you to serve trained models for real-time inference.
+You can configure multiple model servers per data science project.
+Once a model is built, you can use it by sending input data—typically through an API—and receiving predictions or results in response.

 As you can see in the project's details figure, our selected data science project currently has no workbenches, pipelines, models, storage, connections, and permissions.